zacanger/niddesa/text/generated-translations/cullaniddesa/12-sinhala-google.md

-The Dhamma of 'Please' is good in the beginning, good in the middle, good in the end, meaningful Consonant, All-Perfect, Pure Celibacy, Four Satipatthnas are the four main ones, the four limbs are the five senses, The Pentacles, the Sapta Bodhisattvas, the Noble Eightfold Path, Nirvana Nirvana Tell me, Gamini Pratipada, tell me, preach,
+The Dhamma of 'Please' is good in the beginning, good in the middle, good in the end, meaningful Consonant, All-Perfect, Pure Celibacy, Four Satipatthnas are the four main ones, the four limbs are the five senses, The Pentacles, the Sapta Bodhisattvas, the Noble Eightfold Path, Nibbana Nibbana Tell me, Gamini Pratipada, tell me, preach,
 Impose, please keep.

 [APZ 54.2] (# apz54.2) # apz54.2 .ref .apz} "The Lord drove away lust
-ATo 'lust' means' lust ', the lust of idols is the lust of Dhamma' Is the cessation of cravings, the cessation of cravings, the cessation of cravings, the nectar Nirvana is.
+ATo 'lust' means' lust ', the lust of idols is the lust of Dhamma' Is the cessation of cravings, the cessation of cravings, the cessation of cravings, the nectar Nibbana is.
 What does "Muni" mean to wisdom?
 (Great Night (3-1) (3) Should be used.
 Muni was also beyond the web of desire.

 [APZ 54.3] (# apz54.3) # apz54.3 .ref .apz} "Knowing something and behaving consciously"